The organization is committed to being a proactive, worldwide provider and facilitator in the development

 Ranjan Mitra, The President-Elect (2014 – Present)

-Dr. Ranjan Mitra, the President-Elect of the India Section of the AOAC INTERNATIONAL, is a Manager, and Analytical Chemistry Lead at the Research and Development Centre, GlaxoSmithKline Consumer Healthcare Limited (GSKCH) India, where he has been working since 2008.
+Dr. Ranjan Mitra, the President-Elect of the India Section of the AOAC INTERNATIONAL, currently heads the Analytical Development Group at Dabur Research & Development Centre, Dabur India Limited.

-Prior to his joining at GSKCH, Dr. Mitra received an MS in Chemistry from the Indian Institute of Technology – Delhi, followed by a PhD in Bio-inorganic/Organic Chemistry from the University of Florida, USA.
+Dr. Mitra received an MS in Chemistry from the Indian Institute of Technology – Delhi, followed by a PhD in Bio-inorganic/Organic Chemistry from the University of Florida, USA.
 Much of his doctoral research was on the synthesis, and characterization of large organic molecules to engender metal centers with the same characteristics as found in biological systems.
-He also worked as a postdoctoral fellow at the University of Florida, where he investigated preparation, characterization, and modification of polymer and polymer supported complexes for use as catalysts in various organic, and inorganic transformations, with the special interest in decontamination of chemical warfare agents, and water purification.
-His research interests span a broad range of topics, including analytical method development, method validations, method transfers and stability studies, in-depth knowledge in food characterization, nutritional labeling, and food regulation.
+After completion of his PhD degree, he did a postdoctoral stint at University of Florida, USA before joining GlaxoSmithKline Consumer Healthcare, India where he held multiple technical and managerial roles for over 8.5 years, working on various analytical research and development programs in nutrition category.

 Dr. Mitra has published research papers in international journals and has given several invited talks at international conferences and symposia, including the American Chemical Society’s National Meeting, Florida Inorganic Chemistry, and Materials Symposium, among many others.